Macedonian Ruins

 “Martha, Martha, you are worried and troubled about many things, but one thing is needed.
 Mary has chosen the best part; it will not be taken away from her.”
 Luke 10:41-42 (NET)

-I've always had difficulty finding the message in this event.
+I've had difficulty finding the message in this event.
 Consider this thought as I paraphrase Jesus' response to Martha:

 “Martha, Martha, you are letting things bother you.
 Mary has the freedom to make her own choices.
 That freedom cannot be taken from her.”
-(Luke 10:38-42 my paraphrase).
+(Luke 10:38-42, my paraphrase).

 Three issues come to light in this passage: